Online learning recommenced across the district on Monday, Jan. 4. Visit PV Assist for online resources.

 Students who associate themselves with gangs or gang-like activity through dress, hand signs symbols or disruptive and/or destructive behavior will be subject to disciplinary action in accordance with the Governing Board policy.

-Students of Vista Verde Middle School shall have the right to attend school without fear of harm, threat, intimidation, or harassment.
+Students and Staff of Vista Verde Middle School shall have the right to attend school without fear of harm, threat, intimidation, or harassment.
 Students shall not bother or annoy another person physically, verbally, or mentally.
 The use of language or gestures, which insult, intimidate, or negatively affect another person’s feelings, will not be tolerated.
 This includes, but is not limited to, sexual, ethnic, or religious harassment.
 Consequences will be immediate and consistent with Governing Board policy.
 Students are to immediately report bullying/ harassment to an administrator.

 The library is open from 7:30 AM to 3:30 PM Monday through Friday.
 During lunch periods, a library pass must be obtained from the duty aides.
 The students may study, read, do research, internet use, or play games.
 Students are allowed to check out two books at a time using their photo I.D. and may keep them for two weeks.
-Lost or damaged books are to be paid by the borrower.
+Lost or damaged items are to be paid by the borrower.
 Books returned late may result in assigned lunch detentions.

 Students are responsible for their personal property.
 Should you find a personal or school property item, take it to the office.
 If a student has lost any property, she/he can check with the front office to see if the article has been turned in.
 Personal items turned in, but never claimed, will be donated to a welfare organization at the end of the school year.

 It is the student’s responsibility to ensure that all assignments are obtained and made up upon return from any excused absence.
 If a student is absent 2 or more consecutive days, a parent may call the Attendance Office at (602) 449-5301 and request homework to be picked up.
 Students returning from an excused absence will have an amount of time equivalent to the number of days absent to complete and turn in assignments.
-For prearranged absences,including suspension, makeup work must be completed by the day of return or as individually arranged with the teacher.
+For prearranged absences, including suspension, makeup work must be completed by the day of return or as individually arranged with the teacher.
 It is up to the parent and student to make sure that the homework is received by all teachers.

-Each year Vista Verde Middle School schedules two formal Parent/Teacher Conferences during the first and third quarters.
+Each year Vista Verde Middle School schedules two formal Parent/Teacher Conferences during the second and third quarters.
 Parents may also make individual appointments for conferences with teachers, counselors, school psychologist, or administrators by telephoning the school office at (602) 449-5300 or by e-mailing the staff member directly.

 Parents are invited to attend school with their child especially if the child exhibits behaviors that are inappropriate.
 As a courtesy to our faculty, we ask that shadowing initiated by a parent be arranged at least one day in advance.
 A visitor pass will need to be issued through the office on visitation days.
 Parents are encouraged to become involved with their child’s education.